Upsonic/KOT/docs/example_applications/customer_database.md

 parent: EXAMPLE APPLICATIONS
 ---

+# Customer Database

-# 1. Importing KOT
+## 1. Importing KOT
 ```python
 from kot import KOT
 ```

-# 2. Create a new instance of the `KOT` class to represent the customer database:
+## 2. Create a new instance of the `KOT` class to represent the customer database:

 ```python
 customer_db = KOT("customer_database")
 ```

-# 3. Add a customer record to the database using the `set` method:
+## 3. Add a customer record to the database using the `set` method:

 ```python
 customer_db.set("John Doe", {"email": "johndoe@example.com", "phone": "1234567890"})
 ```

-# 4. Retrieve a customer record from the database using the `get` method:
+## 4. Retrieve a customer record from the database using the `get` method:

 ```python
 customer = customer_db.get("John Doe")
 print(customer)
 ```

-# 5. Delete a customer record from the database using the `delete` method:
+## 5. Delete a customer record from the database using the `delete` method:

 ```python
 customer_db.delete("John Doe")
 ```

-# Using Encryption
+## Using Encryption

 To use encryption in the customer database, you can pass an encryption key to the `set` method when adding a customer record.
 Here's an example: